-Valerie Young is a highly-specialized educator of children who has taught Kindermusik for 20 years and serves as director of children's ministry at University Congregational Church in Missoula.
-Valerie holds a degree in Music Therapy from Wilfrid Laurier University (Waterloo, Canada) and an associate diploma in piano performance from the Royal Conservatory of Music (Toronto, Canada), and has been teaching piano since 1998.
+Valerie Young is a highly-specialized educator of children who has taught piano and Kindermusik for over 20 years.
+Valerie holds a degree in Music Therapy from Wilfrid Laurier University (Waterloo, Canada) and an associate diploma in piano performance from the Royal Conservatory of Music (Toronto, Canada).

 Dr. Christopher Hahn is a well-respected pianist and performer, teacher, adjudicator, clinician, and author.
 He has been teaching piano to students of all ages for over 25 years.
 Dr. Hahn is professor of piano and pedagogy, and Chair of the Keyboard Division at the University of Montana where he has been on faculty since 2004.